Godmook/godmookWeb/README.md

     if if_sim:
         ada.set_positions(arm_home)
     else:
-        input("Please move arm to home position with the joystick. " + "Press ENTER to continue...")
+        user_input("Please move arm to home position with the joystick. " + "Press ENTER to continue...")

     viewer.add_frame(hand_node)